FU MANCHU

 (nicknames) the Celestial One, the Devil Doctor, the Prince, "Yellow Uncle"

-has impersonated Professor Pietro Ambrose, Dr. Maurice Atkin, Count Boratov, Damballah, Maītre Foli, Dr. Gottfeld, Dr. Otto Hessian, Professor Carl Hoffmeyer, Jonathan Martin, Professor Jenner Monde, Comte de St. Germain
+has impersonated Professor Pietro Ambrose, Dr. Maurice Atkin, Count Boratov, Damballah, Maître Foli, Dr. Gottfeld, Dr. Otto Hessian, Professor Carl Hoffmeyer, Jonathan Martin, Professor Jenner Monde, Comte de St. Germain

-Base of Operations: Fortress in Honan, China
+Base of Operations: Fortress in Hunan (House of the Deadly Hand), China;

-Formerly the Hellfire Base, China
+formerly the Hellfire Base, China

-Formerly the village of the Leopard Cult, near Peru
+formerly the village of the Leopard Cult, near Peru

-Formerly an Arctic mountain headquarters
+formerly an Arctic mountain headquarters

-Formerly international headquarters, New York City
+formerly international headquarters, New York City

-Formerly Shen-Yan's opium den, London, England
+formerly Shen-Yan's opium den, London, England

-Formerly Christophe's Citadel, Haiti
+formerly Christophe's Citadel, Haiti

-Formerly St. Claire de la Roche, near France
+formerly St. Claire de la Roche, near France

-Various bases in Cairo, Egypt; Hong Kong; London, England; New York City, New York; Paris, France; Rangoon, Burma
+various bases in Cairo, Egypt; Hong Kong; London, England; New York City, New York; Paris, France; Rangoon, Burma

-First Appearance: (literature) The Mystery of Dr. Fu-Manchu (1913); (Marvel) Special Marvel Edition#15 (December, 1973)
+First Appearance: (Literature) The Mystery of Dr. Fu-Manchu (1913);

 Powers/Abilities: Fu Manchu is an exceptional genius in virtually every field of human knowledge, and employs hundreds of skilled engineers and biologists to assist him in developing his inventions.